HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Experiments: Video Style Transfer

-In Figure~\ref{fig:baselines-style}, we visually compare frame-wise style transfer (FST), FST-vcons, and \methodacro{} on two DAVIS videos.
-Naturally, FST generates temporally inconsistent predictions as evidenced by the moving red spot in Figure~\ref{fig:baselines-style-rain-princess-fst} and the flash of brightness in Figure~\ref{fig:baselines-style-udnie-fst}.
+In Figure~\ref{fig:baselines-style}, we visually compare FST, FST-vcons, and HyperCon on two DAVIS 2017 test videos.
+Naturally, FST generates temporally inconsistent predictions by operating on each frame independently: observe the changing arrangement of lines across the top of the violin in Figure~\ref{fig:baselines-style-mosaic-fst}, as well as the flashing red spot in Figure~\ref{fig:baselines-style-rain-princess-fst}.
 Meanwhile, FST-vcons has two systematic failures.
-First, it greatly darkens predictions as shown in Figure~\ref{fig:baselines-style-udnie-fst-vcons}.
-Second, it leaves inconsistencies intact as a result of darkening regions instead of shifting their hue; \eg, it fails to properly modulate the moving red spot in Figure~\ref{fig:baselines-style-rain-princess-fst-vcons}. \methodacro{}, on the other hand, properly addresses both of these challenges.
-For example, in Figure~\ref{fig:baselines-style-rain-princess-tua}, \methodacro{} retains the global color profile of the frame-wise prediction while producing consistent colors for the fence across multiple frames; in Figure~\ref{fig:baselines-style-udnie-tua}, \methodacro{} maintains a consistent color for the rock without darkening it like FST-vcons.
+First, it greatly desaturates predictions, observable across the full frame in Figure~\ref{fig:baselines-style-mosaic-fst-vcons} and in the dulled orange and blue hues of the sky in Figure~\ref{fig:baselines-style-rain-princess-fst-vcons}.
+Second, it leaves inconsistencies intact as a result of darkening regions instead of shifting their hue; for instance, in Figure~\ref{fig:baselines-style-mosaic-fst-vcons}, the pattern of lines on the violin match the inconsistent appearance of FST.
+HyperCon, on the other hand, properly addresses both of these challenges---in Figure~\ref{fig:baselines-style-mosaic-tua}, HyperCon maintains a consistent pattern of violin lines by passing relevant information between frames, and in Figure~\ref{fig:baselines-style-rain-princess-tua}, it removes the flashing red spot without desaturating the rest of the frame like FST-vcons.

-This qualitative comparison is consistent throughout the evaluated test sets and styles; to justify this concretely, we provide a holistic quantitative comparison between FST-vcons and \methodacro{} in Table~\ref{tab:baselines-style}.
-In most cases, \methodacro{} obtains a better $E_{\textrm{warp}}$ (only performing significantly worse on YouTube-VOS-test Udnie), indicating that it usually generates more temporally consistent results than FST-vcons.
-However, it consistently obtains a higher $D_{\textrm{LPIPS}}$ as well; as shown in Figure~\ref{fig:baselines-style}, this is because \methodacro{} resolves flickering artifacts, thereby deviating from frame-wise prediction in a desirable manner, whereas FST-vcons replicates them.
-This result illustrates the need for better metrics to measure style and content agreement for video consistency as discussed in Section~\ref{sec:experimental-setup-video-style}.